robalb/workstation/readme.md

   settings>keyboard shortcuts>custom shortcut> (set ctrl+alt+t to execute `kitty --start-as fullscreen`.
 This will automatically disable the default
   'launch terminal' shortuct)
-- ### swap esc and capslock key: install gnome tweaks `sudo apt install gnome-tweaks-tool && gnome-tweaks`Keyboard & Mouse > Additional Layout Options > Caps Lock Behavior
+- ### swap esc and capslock key: install gnome tweaks `sudo apt install gnome-tweaks-tool && gnome-tweaks` then from the gnome tweaks app (NOT the settings app) Keyboard & Mouse > Additional Layout Options > Caps Lock Behavior
 - swap fn and ctrl on some thinkpad keyboard layouts: TODO